Aliases for CDC6 Gene

 GeneCards Summary for CDC6 Gene

 CDC6 (Cell Division Cycle 6) is a Protein Coding gene.
-Diseases associated with CDC6 include meier-gorlin syndrome 5 and meier-gorlin syndrome 1.
-Among its related pathways are Cell Cycle, Mitotic and Cell Cycle, Mitotic.
-GO annotations related to this gene include chromatin binding and kinase binding.
+Diseases associated with CDC6 include Meier-Gorlin Syndrome 5 and Meier-Gorlin Syndrome 1.
+Among its related pathways are Cell cycle Cell cycle (generic schema) and E2F mediated regulation of DNA replication.
+GO annotations related to this gene include nucleotide binding and kinase binding.
 An important paralog of this gene is ORC1.

 UniProtKB/Swiss-Prot for CDC6 Gene

 Involved in the initiation of DNA replication.
 Also participates in checkpoint controls that ensure DNA replication is completed before mitosis is initiated.